google/protobuf.dart/README.md

 ### Options to control the generated Dart code

 The protocol buffer compiler accepts options for each plugin.
-For the Dart plugin These options are passed together with the `--dart_out` option.
+For the Dart plugin, these options are passed together with the `--dart_out` option.
 The individial options are separated using comma, and the final output directive is separated from the options using colon.
 Pass options `<option 1>` and `<option 2>` like this: